Shola-Ayeotan/Ensemble-ML-Insurance-Claims-Severity-Analysis/README.md

 # All-State Insurance Claims Severity Prediction with Ensemble Learning

 ## Overview
-This project focuses on predicting the severity and cost of insurance claims for All-State, a leading personal insurance company in the US.
-By leveraging ensemble machine learning algorithms, we analyze and predict the impact of unforeseen events on insurance claims.
-The project encompasses everything from data cleaning to model deployment.
+This project leveraged ensemble machine learning algorithms to analyze and predict the impact of unforeseen events on insurance claims for All-State, a leading personal insurance company in the US.
+It encompassed everything from data cleaning to model deployment.

 ## Tech Stack
 - **Language:** Python